 Indian and International History

-In the written test, the Maths paper will have 120 questions.
-The mark for the correct answer of each of these questions is 2.5.
+Mathematics: In the written test, the Maths paper will have 120 questions.
+The mark for the correct answer to each of these questions is 2.5.
+The total marks of this section are 300.
 There will be negative marking.
 The negative marking for each of the incorrect answers is ⅓ of 2.5 - that is 0.83.

-The GAT paper will consist of 150 questions.
-Each of these questions carries a total of 4 marks.
+General Ability Test: The GAT paper will consist of 150 questions.
+Each of these questions carries a total of 4 marks, and thus the total marks for this section are 600.
 There will be negative marking too.
 The negative marking for each of the incorrect answers is ⅓ of 4 - that is- 1.33.
 This is where the NDA exam pattern differs a bit from other exams.

 If you leave the question without answering, thankfully no marks will be deducted.